CAPABILITIES TO COMPLETE SIMPLE TO UNIQUE SCHEMES AT YOUR REQUEST

 Unlike a fixed wing aircraft, where a passenger usually only sees the paintwork immediately around the area in which they enter the aircraft, the size of a helicopter means that passengers can see the entire aircraft.
 To create the right first impression and to build confidence, it is vital that your helicopter paintwork is kept in pristine condition.

-All paint projects are managed by Chris Ransley, a founding partner or RAS completions.
-Recognised as an expert in the field of helicopter painting and refurbishment, Chris has worked at a number of companies including MetAir, Hunting Aviation and Trace Worldwide, having started his career as an apprentice.
-Get in touch with a member of the team to learn more.
+All paint projects are managed by Chris Ransley, a founding partner of RAS Completions, recognised as an expert in the field of helicopter painting and refurbishment, Chris has worked at a number of companies including MetAir, Hunting Aviation and Trace Worldwide, having started his career as an apprentice.